mad-java-ent-f20/Init-to-Commit-Wedding-Planner/README.md

 # Init-to-Commit Wedding Planner Application

-This repository is for indie project.
+This repository is for java based indie project.

 ### Problem Statement

+Planning a wedding can be super stressful as there are so many details that are involved to produce a successful event.
+It can get overwhelming when there are so many things to keep track of and keep it organized.

-This project is to a tool to assist users to plan a successful wedding within their set budget.
-It will keep all the details organized and allow the user to add, delete, and create according to their needs.
+This is a java-based web application that will assist users to plan a successful wedding.
+It will keep all their details organized according to their needs in one place.

 ### Project Technologies/Techniques